apache/pulsar/pulsar-client/src/main/java/org/apache/pulsar/client/impl/auth/oauth2/Readme.md

 Pulsar supports authenticating clients using OAuth 2.0 access tokens.

 You can use tokens to identify a Pulsar client and associate with some "principal" (or "role") that is permitted to do some actions (eg: publish to a topic or consume from a topic).

+This module is to support Pulsar Client Authentication Plugin for OAuth 2.0.
+And after communicate with Oauth 2.0 server, client will get an `access token` from Oauth 2.0 server, and will pass this `access token` to Pulsar broker to do the authentication.
+So the Broker side could still use `org.apache.pulsar.broker.authentication.AuthenticationProviderToken`, also user can add their own `AuthenticationProvider` to work with this module.

 ## Provider Configuration
 This library allows you to authenticate using an access token that is obtained from an OAuth 2.0 authorization service,